nschumac/mw2-cheat/README.md

 # mw2-cheat
+## DISCLAIMER: THIS IS FOR NON COMERCIAL USE AND EDUCATIONAL PURPOSES ONLY

-This was a private Project when I first started down reverse Engineering
+This was private Project i worked on when i first started getting interested in Reverse Engineering.
+In this project im "hacking" the steam verison "Call of Duty - Modern Warfare 2".